Gun Defense Attorney

 - Enhancement of other crimes (such as robbery) to a more severe punishment, with a gun.

 - Loss of civil rights or property rights based upon criminal conviction, criminal charge or civil court order.

 Numerous Federal and Minnesota State statutes seek to limit our fundamental rights to and duties of self-defense, guns and firearms.
 And your gun defense attorney should know them well.

 These laws directly address the sale, ownership, possession, and use of firearms.
 And they do so in relation to the status of the person involved, as well as immediate circumstances.
 This web of laws includes both civil and criminal gun charges.

-Gun crime defense cases Thomas Gallagher handles
+Thomas Gallagher’s past Gun crime defense cases include:

 False Statement on Application for Gun Purchase (misunderstood legal terms) or Permit.